9 Mistakes To Avoid on Your Business School Application

 August 14, 2014

-In speaking with my colleagues - former admissions officers from many of the most competitive business schools - there are some very common mistakes that applicants make that turn an otherwise highly competitive application into one that is thrown into the “maybe” list or worse, passed over completely.
+In speaking with my colleagues - former admissions officers from many of the most competitive business schools - there are some very common business school application mistakes that turn an otherwise highly competitive application into one that is thrown into the “maybe” list or worse, passed over completely.

 2. Personal statement that is not personal.
-Following the same thought as the resume, the Personal Statement should be about you and what makes you different from other applicants (in a good way, obviously): why will your presence in the community be a benefit for the school?
+Following the same thought as the resumé, the personal statement should be about you and what makes you different from other applicants (in a good way, obviously): why will your presence in the community be a benefit for the school?
 What do you offer the school that others cannot?
 Why is that offering important?
 It is alright to address other people (most frequently, grandparents) in your personal statement, but just remember: after reading the essay, the admissions office should be impressed by you - not by the other person you wrote about.
+One of the biggest business school application mistakes I see is not taking advantage of the personal statement

-3. They are running away from something, not running towards something - According to a long-time admissions reader from Wharton (who requested to remain anonymous), one of the biggest red flags in a bschool application is when a student appears to be pursuing an MBA more to escape what came before it than to prepare for what lies ahead of it.
+3. They are running away from something, not running towards something - According to a long-time admissions reader from Wharton (who requested to remain anonymous), one of the biggest red flags and business school application mistakes is when a student appears to be pursuing an MBA more to escape what came before it than to prepare for what lies ahead of it.
 That is, often times it is clear that applicants have no clear vision of how an MBA will help them in their future endeavors (sometimes, that’s made most abundantly clear where applicants appear to have little or no idea of what those future endeavors might entail).

 If you insist on “judgment by rankings”, then at the very least ensure that you’ve done your homework on the school.
 Don’t write to Wharton about your deep passion for pursuing entrepreneurship when it would take you only a few seconds to see that numerous schools which are lower ranked than Wharton nonetheless rank higher in this regard.
 Basically, play to the school’s strengths, as well as your own.
 The only exception would be if you have a really compelling reason why this school is right for you (e.g., Wharton may not be the best MBA program for entrepreneurship, but maybe it has the leading expert on “X”, which so happens to be your area of interest).